rsh249/rsh249.github.io/index.md

 ## Species Distribution Modeling: Methods for spatial bioinformatics

 Modeling of past, present, and future species distributions is essential for understanding the ecological impact of Anthropogenic climate change.
 The lab is working on methods to streamline and automate the distribution modeling process.
-Projects include: Estimation of sampling bias and density with parallel computing (rasterExtras: https://github.com/rsh249/rasterExtras.git), and rapid spatial thinning and bias detection (https://github.com/oshea-patrick/RSpatial).
+Projects include: Estimation of sampling bias and density with parallel computing <a href = 'https://github.com/rsh249/rasterExtras.git'> rasterExtras </a>, and <a href = "https://github.com/oshea-patrick/RSpatial" rapid spatial thinning and bias detection</a>.